fbpx

 • Pay attention to the news.
 If there is political or economic acrimony, there is a higher likelihood that the financial markets will respond negatively.
 These changes could impact the value of your portfolio.

 • Do not accept short, non-responsive answers from your financial advisor.
-If you have question about your investments, you are entitled to an answer.
+If you have a question about your investments, you are entitled to an answer.

 • Brokerage firms periodically send correspondence to customers, advising them of the risk profile of their investments.
 If you are told that an investment you own carries more risk than you are comfortable with, have a discussion with your financial advisor or their branch manager.

-The Wolper Law Firm, P.A. represents investors nationwide in securities litigation and arbitration on a contingency fee basis.
-Matt Wolper, the Managing Principal of the Wolper Law Firm, P.A., is a trial lawyer who has handled hundreds of securities cases during his career involving a wide range of products, strategies and securities.
-Prior to representing investors, he was a partner with a national law firm, where he represented some of the largest banks and brokerage firms in the world in securities matters.
-We can be reached at 800.931.8452 or by email at mwolper@wolperlawfirm.com.
+Wolper Law Firm represents investors nationwide in securities litigation and arbitration.
+Matt Wolper, the Managing Principal of the Wolper Law Firm, is a trial attorney who has handled hundreds of investment loss cases during his career involving a wide range of products, strategies, and securities.
+His expertise, professionalism, and insight has helped build Wolper Law Firm’s 99% success rate for his clients.

 Attorney Matthew Wolper